tiepdotme/bgcofcv/root/jekyll/_our-clubs/laquinta.md

 image: assets/images/bgc-laquinta.jpg
 ---

 Is a great space that youth have been coming together after school for almost two decades.
 The programs give each member something to be excited about.
-The President Gerald R. Ford Clubhouse currently serves 1,584 youth in the LaQuinta community.
+The President Gerald R. Ford Clubhouse currently serves 1,584 youth in the La Quinta community.